Volume Two: The Bodhisattva Path of Wisdom and Compassion"

 misunderstood.
 The bliss that I am speaking about has nothing to do with

 -ordinary bliss.
-Its not like the bliss of having great food or other
+It’s not like the bliss of having great food or other

 +ordinary bliss.
 It's not like the bliss of having great food or other